nativefairie/NN-GA/README.md

 _Real deal starts here_

 # MUSHROOM
 **dataset from https://archive.ics.uci.edu/ml/datasets.html**, reading it with pandas as matrix.
-With SciKit features have to be continuous numerical variables.
+With SciKit features have to be numerical variables.
 Mushroom dataset being composed of categorical variables requires encoding.
 Pandas contains get_dummies() which does everything in one go and provides appropriate column labels.
 Solved with MLP, score obtained: 1.0

 **REGRESSION**

-#DIABETES

 #WINE QUALITY
+MLPRegressor implements MLP that trains using BackPropagation with no activation function(step fn, 0 or 1).
+It uses the cost function as the loss function, and the output is a set of continuous values.

 **IMAGE RECOGNITION**